Sexual sadism disorder

-Sexual sadism disorder is the condition of experiencing sexual arousal in response to the extreme pain, suffering or humiliation of others.
-Several other terms have been used to describe the condition, and the condition may overlap with other conditions that involve inflicting pain.
+Sexual sadism disorder is the condition of experiencing sexual arousal in response to the pain, suffering or humiliation of other people.
+Several other terms are used to describe the condition, and it may overlap with other conditions that involve inflicting pain.
 It is distinct from situations in which consenting individuals use mild or simulated pain or humiliation for sexual excitement.
 The words sadism and sadist are derived from the French writer and libertine Marquis de Sade, who wrote several novels depicting sexualized torture and violence.

 Related terms and conditions

 Current terminology

 Sexual sadism disorder is the term employed by the current version of the Diagnostic and Statistical Manual (DSM-5) of the American Psychiatric Association.
 It refers to the "recurrent and intense sexual arousal from the physical or psychological suffering of another person, as manifested by fantasies, urges, or behaviors" (p.
 696).
 It is classified as one of the paraphilias, called an "algolagnic disorder" (p.
 685), which is one of the "anomalous activity preferences" (p.
 685).
 The formal diagnosis of Sexual Sadism Disorder would apply if the individual has acted on these urges with a non-consenting person or if the urges cause significant distress to the individual.